christensenacademy/christensen-academy/modules/beginning-actionscript/textpages/arrays.md

 var myBadGuys:Array; // declare a new array myBadGuys = new Array(); // create a new array object and assign in to the badGuys variable

-// add an element to the array--this assumes a movie clip in the Library has a linkage name BadGuy myBadGuys.push(new BadGuy); // add (push) an element onto the array. myBadGuys.push(new BadGuy); // add another element
+// add an element to the array--this example assumes a movie clip in the Library has a linkage name BadGuy myBadGuys.push(new BadGuy); // add (push) an element onto the array. myBadGuys.push(new BadGuy); // add another element